With a selection of 4 great wedding photography packages available right now.

-This package comes with a CD of all your wedding photographs all professionally edited for you with printing rights.
+This package comes with a digital downloads of all your wedding photographs all professionally edited for you with printing rights.

 Options for wedding albums available please ask at your free consultation.

-One of the most popular packages I cater for, which includes a A4 hard cover wedding album Cd of all your photos, professionally edited with printing rights.
+One of the most popular packages I cater for, which includes a A4 hard cover wedding album, & digital downloads of all your photos, professionally edited with printing rights.
 Online digital gallery and album proofing.
 This package can cover bridal preparation through to full ceremony, group photos and formal photos of you both, to half of the reception evening.
 MOST POPULAR PACKAGE.

 Another popular package that covers everything you need for your special day, from bridal preparation to the evening reception, group photos, couple photos, professionally edited with printing rights, Online digital gallery and album proofing.
 This package comes complete with A3 hardcover wedding album, Save £250 with this unique package with free consultation and album viewing.